Disease/Disorder

 Measurement of treatment outcomes

-Treatment must prevent recurrence that can worsen clinical status.
 Outcome measures are mainly based on prevention of rebleeding and subsequent further neurologic deficits.
-Rates of recurrence for pediatric brain AVMs are relatively high as compared to adults, up to 13.5% even after complete obliteration.31 This underscores the importance of long term follow up with serial clinical assessments and imaging studies including MRI and DSA to guide treatment outcomes.
-DSAs are obtained at predefined intervals (i.e., after treatment, at 6 months, and at 5 years) for confirmation of cure.32 Functional outcome measures such as the WeeFIM may be used for those who develop persistent neurological deficits with resultant functional impairments.
+Rates of recurrence for pediatric brain AVMs are relatively high as compared to adults, up to 13.5% even after complete obliteration.29 This underscores the importance of long term follow up with repeat imaging.
+Functional outcome measures such as the WeeFIM may be used for those who develop persistent neurological deficits with resultant functional impairments.

 Translation into practice

-AVM ruptures in children can cause debilitating neurological deficits such as dystonia, hemiparesis, spasticity, hydrocephalus, epilepsy, and ataxia.
-Although there is little in literature detailing rehabilitation outcomes for children with AVM ruptures, it is clear with the current literature that rehabilitation is vital during the recovery process.28
+AVM ruptures in children can cause debilitating neurological deficits such as dystonia, hemiparesis, spasticity, hydrocephalus, epilepsy, and ataxia.28 It can be assumed from our knowledge of stroke and spinal cord injury that rehabilitation is vital during the recovery process.

 Cutting Edge and Emerging Concepts